 His more aggressive playing style didn’t pan out and ultimately put an end to his basketball career.
 He was banned from Canadian college basketball after starting a fight with the UBC Thunderbirds.
 “My brother ended up just going up for a lay up and some guy ended up knocking him out on the court in the game, so I ended up flipping out and fighting like the whole team,” Apels explains.

 And until recently that was the end of Apels’ involvement in basketball.
 He started a career in demolition and traveled around the country for work.
 Then last year he got back into the game and started teaching basketball, offering one-hour sessions for male and female players of any age.
-This year, his plan is to tryout for the North of the Border Basketball League (NBBL) Elite Pro-Am combine, with the hope of playing at least one more year of pro ball.
+This year, his plan is to try out for the NBA’s Development League, with the hope of playing at least one more year of pro ball.

 “I just want to play at least one more season — one more, two more seasons — and then basically just after that open up a facility for kids so that they can come in and play ball.”

-Apels hopes he can try out for the NBBL sometime in August.
+Apels hopes he can try out for the D-League sometime in August.

 This is a corrected story.
 A previous version stated Apels was trying out for the NBBL, the North of the Border Basketball League.